ART Albuquerque Has Route 66 Style!

 I also appreciate the new street lighting installed all along the Route 66 corridor.
 Central Ave. feels livelier and safer after dark which can only be a good thing for tourism and business.
 I’m looking forward to seeing ART fully operational!

-Update: a bit of a history lesson that reveals the inspiration for the design of ART stations in Albuquerque.
+The inspiration for the design of ART stations in Albuquerque

 What provides the inspiration for the ‘space-age’ signs that adorn each ART station?
 Thankfully, that inspiration survives!
 It is the vintage roadside motel sign from the Premiere Motel in Nob Hill East seen in the photo below.
 How cool is that?